 Both the window and middle seats feature an identical layout, with an oversized lounger and ottoman.
 Seat width in the cabin is a generous 24 inches, with a pitch of 79 inches.
 If traveling with a companion, the ottoman is large enough for both of you to dine together.
 All seats feature the same oversized storage area to the side of the seat.

 Perhaps my favorite part of the seat is the desk lamp.
 Much cooler than the usual “snake light” you get at the back of the seat.
+(Reader FJ chimed in with the significance of the unicorn-looking symbol seen throughout La Première.
+It is a winged seahorse used as the symbol of Air Orient, one of the airlines that co-founded Air France in 1933.
+Apparently Air France has used it as a mascot of sorts since.)

 Waiting at the seat was a leather-bound amenity kit.
 The FA also offered a choice of medium or large pajamas.
 I will post a detailed review of both in a future post.